System Call & Protection

 }

-The code above sketches the core of an operating system:
+The code above sketches the core of an operating system (aka. the kernel):

 - handle thread scheduling upon a timer interrupt